jamesmeneghello/pynab/README.md

 Re-run `pip3 install -r requirements.txt`.
 You're missing some libraries that we use.

-- Start.py keeps failing with some kind of EOFError or just some random error.

-Python's Multiprocessing Pool is such that any error will tend to flip it out and kill all the workers, so combined with NNTP implementations' rather.. "free" usage of error messages and standards, this'll happen for a while until I catch all the weird bugs.
-Found a new, weird crash?
-Post an issue!

-Most of these got cleaned up in a recent revision, but there's still the potential for broken servers to return bad data.

-- I'm getting some random error while trying to fill groups

-Go into config.py and set logging_level to logging.DEBUG and logging_file to something appropriate,
-then upload the log somewhere and attach it to an issue.

 - How do I enable header compression?

 You don't - it's automatically enabled if your provider supports it.
 The benefits of using it are so